 DENNIS: It's a stretch to say they've got a legit replacement for Dalton in McCarron.
 That remains to be seen.

 The in thing is to rip Dalton with this shadowy, whispery, almost invisible belief that he's not enough of a leader.
 What did they want the kid to do after the San Diego game?
 Not everybody is Norman Julius Esiason.
 He stood up there, he said he didn't play well enough and everybody has to get better.
 People trying to read more into it are parsing.
 Leading is winning.
 Winning is leading.
 He's won 30 games in three years.
 That's leading and you've got to give the guy credit for staying himself and not becoming something he's not.

 That said, everyone has to get better to make it to the big game and that includes Dalton in all phases in the locker room and on the field.
 But A.J.
-McCarron won’t make him better.
+McCarron won't make him better.
 Hue Jackson, Jeremy Hill, Russell Bodine and a healthy Andrew Whitworth will make him better.

 RUN THE BALL.